hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 .. drawbacks that cannot be resolved.

 * Only cache around :scala:`CollectDistributedArray`
+* Computing the semantic hash is a little tricky

+  - Randomisation in queries will change the semantic hash, despite no changes in semantics
+  - Such queries will not likely benefit from call-caching
+  - eg. writing checkpoint files via the :code:`checkpoint()` operation

 * Caching requires overhead from lookups and insertions
-* Not completely hidden from user - requires much diligent error handling
+* Not completely hidden from user

+  - writing state in a user-defined location exposes opportunities for failures
+  - requires diligent error handling

-* Requires that we start from the beginning until we get a cache-miss.
+* Requires that we start from the beginning until we get a cache-miss in a bottom-up execution strategy.

-  * A more efficient fast-restart mechanism might search for the first cache-hit from the end of the query.
+  - A more efficient fast-restart mechanism might search for the first cache-hit from the end of the query in a top-down execution strategy.

 Alternatives
 ============